Smallpox vaccine: Anti-terrorism preparation

 Among more than 270,000 US military service members vaccinated with smallpox vaccine between December 2002, and March 2003, eighteen cases of probable myopericarditis were reported (all in first-time vaccinees who received the NYCBOH strain of vaccinia virus), an incidence of 7.8 per 100,000 during the 30 days they were observed.
 All cases were in young, otherwise healthy adult white men and all survived.

 In 2002, the United States government started a program to vaccinate 500,000 volunteer health care professionals throughout the country.
 Recipients were healthcare workers who would be first-line responders in the event of a bioterrorist attack.
 Many healthcare workers refused or did not pursue vaccination, worried about vaccine side effects, compensation and liability.
 Most did not see an immediate need for the vaccine.
 Some healthcare systems refused to participate, worried about becoming a destination for smallpox patients in the event of an epidemic.
 Fewer than 40,000 actually received the vaccine.

-On April 21, 2022, Public Services and Procurement Canada published a notice of tender seeking to stockpile 500,000 doses of smallpox vaccine in order to protect against a potential accidental or intentional release of the eradicated virus.
-On May 6, the contract was awarded to Bavarian Nordic for their Imvamune vaccine.
-These were deployed by the Public Health Agency of Canada for targeted vaccination in response to the 2022 monkeypox outbreak.
+On 21 April 2022, Public Services and Procurement Canada published a notice of tender seeking to stockpile 500,000 doses of smallpox vaccine in order to protect against a potential accidental or intentional release of the eradicated virus.
+On 6 May, the contract was awarded to Bavarian Nordic for their Imvamune vaccine.
+These were deployed by the Public Health Agency of Canada for targeted vaccination in response to the 2022 mpox outbreak.